 Very little notation is needed to use these ideas for actual pieces of music.
-Annotations are required on the written music to show anchor symbols above the staff next to chord symbols, and chromatic scale symbols on the staff next to melody notes.
-The only additional notation required for each piece is a 12-column mode table identifying melody and harmony modes by entries that mark chromatic scale positions.
-The separate summaries of melody plus harmony in two text lines, and the separate Legolike pictures of the flow of harmony building blocks, are intended to represent mental models implied by the notation that guide playing.
-Writing them down can be useful for complex cases but is not required in general, beyond getting familiar with the notation.
+Annotations are required on the written music to show anchor symbols above the staff next to chord symbols (the starting point is a table of tritone chords in Appendix C), and chromatic scale symbols on the staff next to melody notes.
+The only separate essential notation is a 12-column mode table used to understand melody and harmony modes.
+Shorthand representations of melody plus harmony are optional extras that provide overviews of pieces that don't become bogged down in the details of music notation for different home tonics (Chapters 3, 5), or help to figure out tricky passages.